FritzHall/FritzHall/README.md

-- 👋 Hi, I’m @FritzHall
+- 👋 Hi, I’m Fritz Hall
-- 👀 I’m interested in Volleyball and gaming
+- 👀 I’m interested in learning how to use different programing languages that will help me in the future.
-- 🌱 I’m currently learning Information Systems
+- 🌱 I’m currently working on my knowledge when it comes to programing languages and which ones to use for different things.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ My favorite hobby is to play volleyball.
 - 📫 How to reach me ...

 <!---